wigz/b64/README.md

 Known Issues
 ---
-1. Works on Mac only and requires openssl (http://www.openssl.org/).
+1. Works on Mac only and requires [openssl](http://www.openssl.org/) (openssl is usually installed by default).
 2. Does not support spaces in file names.
 3. Encoding large images / lots of images might take a while.
 Depending on what time it is or how you roll, grab some coffee or a beer.
 4. To keep your images in sequential order, name them with leading zeros (i.e. for hundreds of images: `001.png, 002.png ...
 100.png` instead of `1.png, 2.png ...
 100.png`).